Your songs are your assets. Now act that way!

 How willing would you then be if a wealthy client asks you to give it to them for free, because of the “good exposure” you’ll get from people seeing it in their living room?
 Seems absurd, doesn’t it?

 Your songs are your assets.
 Your music catalog is your product inventory.
 It deserves to be insured, protected, and monetized.
 In short, you deserve to be paid!
 So, how do you walk the line between being a good steward of your music catalog, but still releasing control enough for your tracks to get out there in front of people?

-Protecting your music
+5 Steps to Protecting your music

 - Register every track with your performing rights society: Unless you’re working closely with a publisher (who will typically register the completed tracks as soon as you deliver them), make it part of your regular routine that you register the track immediately once it’s done under your own publishing company and writer handle.

 - Have thorough and accurate metadata: One easy but often-overlooked way of ensuring your music gets properly connected to you as the writer is to make sure all recordings have your metadata burned into the ID3 tags and include your name, performing rights society and CAE/IPI number (your PRO member number).

 - Get your tracks digitally fingerprinted: “watermarks” as they’re commonly called is a fairly recent, and exciting technology.
 This essentially burns an identification mark into the audio file itself that cannot be heard, but can be detected by decoding technology that monitors broadcasts constantly.
 Digimarc and Tunesat are examples of these services.
 With Tunesat, it’s easy – you upload a bunch of tracks, and they monitor all uses of it in the territories you pick.
 This is the one option in this list that will cost you money – based on the number of tracks they’re monitoring.
 However, the payback on that investment can be staggering.